-Given the prevalence of alcohol abuse in the adult population, it makes sense that we should focus on preventing alcohol abuse among young people.
+Given the prevalence of alcohol abuse in the adult population, it makes sense that we should focus on early prevention efforts aimed at young people.
 In today’s world, kids are subjected to a number of societal pressures—from advertising, portrayal in popular culture and entertainment, to feeling the need to fit in with peers and social groups.
-It can be a struggle to combat the flood of these influences, however, there are many things that parents can do to help keep their children safe from the dangers of alcohol.
-If you think your teen would benefit from treatment for alcohol abuse, please call us today at 1-888-744-0069Who Answers?.
+In fact, many adolescents point to peer pressure as a potential motivation for alcohol use.1 It can be a struggle to combat the flood of these influences, however, there are many things that parents can do to help keep their children safe from the dangers of alcohol.

 Providing the Right Message

-To be sure, ignoring the issue is not the way to approach alcohol abuse prevention.
-To a great extent, teens look to parents and other authority figures in modeling their own behaviors.
-If clear guidelines for what is acceptable in your home are set forth early on, parents have taken the first step in preventing problem behavior such as drinking.
-Additionally, your teen needs to know that questions they have about the issue can be raised without fear of retribution or suspicion.
+To be sure, turning a bling eye to or otherwise ignoring the issue will do little to change any emerging problematic drinking behaviors.
+To a great extent, teens look to parents and other authority figures in modeling their own behaviors.2,3 If clear guidelines for what is acceptable in your home are set forth early on, parents have taken the first step in preventing problem behavior such as drinking.
+Additionally, your teen needs to know that questions they have about the issue can be raised without fear of retribution or suspicion.2,3

-There are many common misperceptions about alcohol and alcohol use that our youth may have.
-Armed with knowledge about the issues themselves, parents can do much to prevent an alcohol problem from starting simply by providing honest answers to these questions.
-Answers about the effects of alcohol use can be provided, and followed up with the expectation that your teen abstain from such dangerous activities.
-Many children wish to not disappoint their parents and, with clear guidelines, will aim to avoid alcohol altogether.
+There are many common misperceptions about alcohol and drinking that our youth may have.
+Armed with knowledge about the issues themselves, parents can do much to prevent an alcohol problem from starting simply by providing honest answers to these questions.2,3 Answers about the effects of alcohol use can be provided, and followed up with the expectation that your teen abstain from such dangerous activities.
+Many children wish to not disappoint their parents and, with clear guidelines, will aim to avoid alcohol altogether.2,3

-- Alcohol isn’t perceived to be as harmful as other substances such as heroin and cocaine (SAMHSA, 2013).
+Alcohol also isn’t perceived to be as harmful as other substances such as heroin and cocaine.4

 Keeping Tabs on Your Teen